shopware/docs/guides/hosting/performance/performance-tweaks.md

             level: error
 ```

 The `business_event_handler_buffer` handler logs flows.
-Setting it to `error` will disable the logging of flow activities that succeed
+Setting it to `error` will disable the logging of flow activities that succeed.

 ## Filesystem